rusefi/rusefi_documentation/Digital-Dash.md

 We have 3 versions of Digital Dash currently

-One is a PowerTune IMG that is just copied onto a SDcard -- and will boot up PowerTune on a raspberry Pi 3 ...
+A-- This is a PowerTune IMG that is just copied onto a SDcard -- and will boot up PowerTune on a raspberry Pi 3 ...
 Link here....

-One is a Custom Digital Gauge cluster...
+B-- This is a Custom Digital Gauge cluster...
 [Link HERE ](https://customgt6.com/2021/03/28/custom-digital-gauge-cluster/) ...
 And here is the [GitHub link for Code ](https://github.com/joshellissh/pi-dgc)

-The Quickest and easiest Digital Dash is Below
+C-- The Quickest and easiest Digital Dash is Below

 # How to set up a Raspberry Pi with TunerStudio as a Digital Dash